dhibbin/LexiSelect/docs/daily logs/week4/Monday July 22.md

 - I moved it back in and overcomplicated the problem by trying to track the currently highlighted element and have a computed value for the scroll offset
 - I realised that it could be much simpler and just constantly track the scroll offset, setting a fixed offset for the token list when a new token is highlighted
 - This allows the token list to follow tokens using only two numbers tracking the scroll offset

+Get different branches showing when alternative tokens selected
+- Took roughly 3 hours
+- Renamed TextTree to TextBranch and created a new TextTree component that wraps the functionality of TextBranch.
+This is so that new generations and continued generations can be handled by a higher level object.
+- Now the TextTree can have multiple TextBranches all with different tokens and generations
+- This took a while because I messed up the watchers within TextBranch and data wasn't being correctly passed to the TextBranch until I diagnosed the issue

+Animating the alternative token menu
+- Took roughly 1 hour
+- Tried delaying the expansion transition and switching to relative positioning so that the alternative menu effects branches below it
+- This worked initially but the expansion transition caused some unexpected behaviour
+- Tried to figure out a way to lerp the height between two different min-content values but haven't fully figured that out yet